 Manage the In-App Purchase Products Available in Your App

 After an In-App Purchase product is approved and ready for sale, you can continue to manage its display, pricing, and availability on the store.

 To configure In-App Purchase content in iTunes Connect, you need access to:

-An iTunes Connect user account with an Admin or Technical role
+An iTunes Connect user account with an appropriate role

 An iTunes Connect record for your app

 See Creating an iTunes Connect Record for an App in iTunes Connect Developer Guide.